 How to wash your hands?

-The time taken should be the length of “Happy Birthday”.
+The time taken should be the length of “Happy Birthday”, twice, or 20 seconds.
 There is a good graphic here.

 I would also recommend the use of hand sanitiser after washing.
 The alcohol gel types are only effective on clean hands and do not remove allergens.
 They do reduce the residual levels of bacteria on the skin.